testobsessed/magex/README.md

 - Magex does not check your account balance until it has a possible match.
 This means you can place an offer to buy even if you do not have sufficient gold or an offer to sell even if you do not have a sufficient quantity of the commodity in question.
 - Magex may split a buy or sell order if it can partially complete the transaction.
 For example, if you place an order to buy 100 wishing wands for 5 gold each, and there is an offer to sell 50 wishing wands at 5 gold, Magex will purchase the 50 wishing wands on your behalf, creating a new order for the remaining 50.

+Valuation of commodities is based on actual trades.
+Until a trade is complete, the valuation of any commodity is returned as -1.
+Once there are trades, valuation is calculated as a rolling average using the sell price of up to the last 5 trades.
+So, for example, if Wishing Wands had traded twice so far, once with 10 wands at 5 gold each, and then with 20 wands at 2 wands each, the average would be calculated as follows:

+    ((10 * 5) + (20 * 2)) / 30 = (90 gold)/(30 wands) = 3 gold per wand

+So the market valuation of wands would be set at 3 gold.
+Market valuations are rounded to the nearest gold.
+So if the market valuation is calculated at 2.7 gold it will still be reported as 3 gold.

 # Running the Server

 Magex is written in Ruby using Sinatra.
 To get started experimenting on your local development machine: